-As evidence of the town’s rich history, we can still admire three well preserved jewels: the Basilica di Santa Eufemia (the Cathedral), the Battistero [Baptistery] and the Basilica di Santa Maria delle Grazie.
+As evidence of the town’s rich history, we can still admire three well preserved jewels: the Basilica of Santa Eufemia, the Baptistery and the Basilica of Santa Maria delle Grazie.

-The octagonal Baptistery with its hexagonal pulpit rises on the north side of the Cathedral and dates back to the second half of the 6th century AD.
+The octagonal Baptistery with its hexagonal pulpit rises on the north side of the Basilica and dates back to the second half of the 6th century AD.